haskell-to-elm/haskell-to-elm/README.md

             Json.Decode.fail "No matching constructor")
 ```

-Notice that the generator encoder and decoder are parameterised by the encoder
+Notice that the generated encoder and decoder are parameterised by the encoder
-and decoder for their argument.
+and decoder for the type arguments.

-In an actual project we would be writing the code to disk instead of printing it.

 See [this file](examples/Parameterised.hs) for the full code with imports.